Skip to Content

 Using a round brush to curl the top of the quiff while blow-drying backward and to the side is a good way of achieving this.

 Wherever possible, adding contrast is often effective.
-The elongating effects of the quiff are contrasted by the roundness of the glasses.
+The elongating effects of the quiff are contrasted by the glasses.

 Being intentional with this sort of contrast is a great way to up your style game.